troycarpenter/tv_grab_az_sdjson_sqlite/README.md

-# tv_grab_az_sdjson_sqlite
+# tv_grab_az_sdjson_sqlite / tv_meta_az_sd.py
 XMLTV grabber for Schedules Direct JSON service with local caching of xmltv output.
+Plus Tvheadend metadata program for populating fanart for Kodi.

 Overview
 --------

-This program grabs schedule information from SchedulesDirect and creates an xmltv file for use by PVRs (such as Tvheadend and MythTV).
-You need a SchedulesDirect account for this program to work.
+The tv_grab_az_sdjson_sqlite program grabs schedule information from SchedulesDirect and creates an xmltv file for use by PVRs (such as Tvheadend and MythTV).

+The tv_meta_az_sd.py integrates with "tvhmeta" in Tvheaded 4.3+ to provide additional fanart for Kodi 18+.
+It needs to be put in the same directory as Tvheadend's "tvhmeta" program, and the Tvheadend recording pre-processor command needs to be changed to `tvhmeta --uuid %U` and the program will be loaded by tvhmeta and called with the correct configuration.

+You need a SchedulesDirect account for these programs to work.
 Information from SchedulesDirect is stored in a local SQLite database.
 Generated information can also be cached locally to improve performance.